Three-sector model: Quaternary sector

 The quaternary sector, sometimes referred to as the research and development sector, consists mainly of businesses providing information services, intellectual activities and knowledge based activities aimed at future growth and development.

 Activities include, and are mainly composed of: scientific research, ICT/computing, education, consulting, information management and financial planning.

 Contrary to what might be inferred from the naming convention, the quaternary sector does not add value to the outputs of the tertiary sector, but provides services directly with limited reliance on purchased inputs.
 The output of the quaternary sector is difficult to measure.
 The volume of information produced has grown rapidly, in line with Moore's Law.

 Quinary sector

-Definitions of the quinary sector vary significantly.
-Some define it as merely non-profit work such as for charities and NGOs.
+The quinary sector features the highest level decision-making in the economy.

+There is not a set definition for the quinary sector, and opinions about what is included within it vary significantly.

-Others define it as the sector that focuses on human services and control, such as government and some charities, as well as creation or non-routine use of information and new technologies, linking slightly with the quaternary sector.
+Sometimes, only members of government, CEOs and business executives, financial and legal consultants, staff of universities, and managers of non-profits are included.
+Educators, research scientists, healthcare workers, and media employees may also be included.
+Others define it as the creation or non-routine use of information and new technologies.
+In the more liberal definitions, there is considerable overlap with the quaternary sector.

-Sometimes referred to as ‘gold collar’ professions, they include special and highly paid skills of senior business executives, government officials, research scientists, financial and legal consultants, etc. The highest level of decision makers or policy makers perform quinary activities.
+Frequently referred to as ‘gold collar’ professions, many positions in the quinary sector are often highly paid.